umwrit350sp17/su17-team2/teamdocs/README.md

-Team 2 will create documentation detailing how to use Libre Office products to complete common course requirements for a first-year college student.
+Team 2 will create documentation detailing how a first-year college student can use LibreOffice's word processing application called Writer to complete common course requirements.